 Have you ever heard a Filipino ask “tara, inom tayo?”
-In this article, we will walk you through the concepts of drinking in the Philippines and how you can express cheers in Tagalog language.
+In this article, we will walk you through the concepts of drinking in the Philippines and how you can express cheers in the Tagalog language.
 Whether you are learning this word as a way to connect with your Filipino friends or just mainly tired of saying the plain-old “cheers”, you do not have to worry anymore because we got you covered.
 Prepare to “Filipinize” yourself with our smart list of Tagalog vocabulary for drinking below.

 Don’t we all just love drinking?
 For most of us, this can be a passage rite by which people can form strong bonds with colleagues and friends as they are downing alcoholic beverages.
 Its very concept plays a major role in the country since alcohol is more commonly consumed on special occasions like birthdays and anniversaries, ceremonies, and even fiestas.
 In the Philippine drinking culture, friends usually gather around the table and will receive a drink from a single “tanggero.”
-A tanggero is a person who is assigned to refill drinks and pass the shot glass around to every person in the table.
+A tanggero is a person who is assigned to refill drinks and pass the shot glass around to every person at the table.

 Google Translate may say that “tagay” is the official equivalent for cheers.
 But in reality, the Tagalog language actually does not have an equivalent for the aforesaid English word.
 Rather, Filipino locals use encouraging words such as to take a “shot” or “chug” as one down an alcoholic beverage.